aallbrig/storyteller_alexa/README.md

 When you interact with the application, it will draw session from storage.
 If it detects session data, it will ask "I see there is a story in progress.
 Say 'summary' to hear the story thus far.
 Would you like to continue previous story or start a new one?"
 Otherwise it will say "Would you like to hear a tale of x, y or z?"

 ### Set up
-Go to AWS and set up a lambda, and select "Alexa" type.
+Go to AWS and set up a lambda, use node as language, and select "Alexa" event source.
 After that, start a dynamoDB table and give it the name of "storyTeller" with a row of "id" "prime".
 Assumption: there's ever only going to be one row data so this is okay (and lazy :] ).

 ### Wake Word